-Morné Basson has been involved in creating awareness for people suffering from Motor Neuron Disease over the last few years through various and sometimes crazy events.
-Through one of his crazy challenges in raising awareness, he met his beautiful Angel, Wilma Loggenberg (Wilma'tjie)
+Morné Basson is a normal guy with a passion for people.
+He has been involved in creating awareness for people suffering from Motor Neuron Disease over the last few years through various and sometimes crazy events.
+MND is something very close to heart due to many reasons (one being a family member that passed away from this crippling disease) Through one of his crazy challenges in raising awareness, he met his beautiful Angel, Wilma Loggenberg (Wilma'tjie)

 Morné wanted to run the 2015 Comrades Marathon but was working onboard a luxury cruise-liner in Alaska at the time of the race.
 He is someone that doesn't believe in challenges in life but rather opportunities.
 He contacted the Comrades Marathon Organizers in South Africa and informed them of his plan to run the "race" - the full 90km - on the same day as the actual event on a treadmill on board the luxury cruise ship - Celebrity Solstice, in Ketchikan Alaska.

 They thought Morné was mad but loved the idea and supported him in his effort.
 He successfully completed the distance and became the first man ever to run an ultra-marathon at sea… This challenge was done to create awareness for people suffering from MND.
 This story touched thousands of people as several news channels mentioned this in their news headlines on the day.
 Social media was also very active with stories about the event… Wilma commented on a Facebook post as encouragement for Morné as this was something close to heart for her as well.
 Morné send Wilma a thank you inbox message and they started to talk on Messenger.
 He never asked for her number.
 They started to learn everything about each other.
 Even though they were two people with completely different personalities and thoughts on life (Morné soft and sometimes shy and Wilma loud and outspoken) they both had one thing in common: A small heart and empathy for others.